 - 88% of socially responsible brands are rewarded with increased loyalty

-Social responsibility is no longer just a business option.
-But social responsibility is disconnected.
+The problem is that social responsibility is disconnected.
 The landscape for connecting, funding and driving attention to social movements and the organizations on field is massively fragmented and inefficient.
-Brands engaged in social good campaigns use a multitude of services that don’t share data with each other.

 The movements of the future will need organizational models designed for purely digital interactions.
 People and organizations worldwide will collaborate and share data and funds for free.
 Nonprofits will naturally reduce administrative costs and perform better.

-Open social media platforms are littered with fake news.
+Self-serve social media platforms are littered with fake news.
 Online fundraising lacks trust and accountability.
-The primary frameworks for driving social movements online don’t scale.
+The primary frameworks for driving social movements online are broken.

-The future of social movements will not happen inside centralized platforms, like Facebook, Instagram or Gofundme.
-The future is already happening all over the web, every second in digital interactions loaded with good energy and good intent, from users looking to make real world change with the content they post online.
+The future of social movements will happen outside of Facebook, Instagram and Gofundme.
+The future is already happening, all over the web, with every digital interaction loaded with good intentions.